monoira/.dotfiles/README.md

 #### What this script does

 - Download useful and necessary apt and snap packages
-- Download nerd font: Hack nerd font in my case ( Changeable in script )
+- Download nerd font: Hack nerd font
 - Download and compile lazydocker
 - Download and compile lazygit
 - Download vimv